 Investors in the bonds may be subject to interest rate risks.

-Investment in fixed rate bonds involves the risk that subsequent changes in market interest rates may adversely affect the value of the fixed rate bonds.
 Investment in floating rate bonds involves the risk that a fall in the market interest rate (plus or minus the spread) may result in a lower, or no, amount of interest.

 The bonds are unsecured.